 Environmental Impact On Personal Values

-Sometimes you will completely change environment without joining any specific group.
+Sometimes you will completely change the environment without joining any specific group.

 For example: when you travel to different countries,

 Simply being more exotic can get people to notice you more and make you more interesting.

-Or because of stereotypes or real differences, you can be perceived as “better” than the people around.
+Or because of stereotypes or real differences, you can be perceived as “better” than the people around you.

-Dating is one of the starkest example of social relativity.
+Dating is one of the starkest examples of social relativity.

 A white man, traveling to an African or a South East Asian country will immediately see his boost boosted.

 In some cases, it will skyrocket your value.
 See this example of this Philippine woman, who had never seen me nor met me, throwing herself at me: